lipskij/web/README.md

-# Your Name - Personal Website
+# Emil Lipskij - Personal Website

 Welcome to the repository for my personal website!
 This project showcases my skills, experiences, and projects in a clean and interactive format.